Chris P Conlon

 I am a Fellow and Tutor in Clinical Medicine at Oriel College, Oxford and regularly teach Oxford medical undergraduates in lectures and seminars, and at the bedside.
 In addition, I am a Principal Examiner in Medicine in Oxford and Chair of the Royal College of Physicians Joint Specialty Committee for Infectious Diseases.

-I was appointed Interim Head of Department for the Nuffield Department of Medicine in May 2016.
+I was Interim Head of Department for the Nuffield Department of Medicine from May 2016 until June 2019.
 I have also been the Head NDM Experimental Medicine since 2014.